vidsvur/vidsvur.github.io-old/about.md

 <img align="right" src= "/images/headshot.jpg">

-I am a first year PhD student at UConn- in the [EEB department](https://eeb.uconn.edu/), interested in plant-parasitic interactions, and the evolutionary significance behind this relationship!
+I am a first year PhD student in the UConn [EEB department](https://eeb.uconn.edu/), interested in plant-parasitic interactions, and the evolutionary significance behind this relationship!
 I will be working in Dr. Jill Wegrzyn's [lab](http://plantcompgenomics.com/).

 I have done my Master's in Plant Biotechnology from [Wageningen University](https://www.wur.nl/), and had the oppotunity to do my thesis at the [Lab of Nematology](https://www.wur.nl/en/Research-Results/Chair-groups/Plant-Sciences/Laboratory-of-Nematology.htm), and [Dr. Hans Helder](https://www.wur.nl/en/Persons/Hans-dr.ir.-J-Hans-Helder.htm) was my supervisor.